Getting Started

 Caliban is a purely functional library for creating GraphQL servers and clients in Scala.

 For more details on Caliban Client, see the dedicated section.
-The rest of this page is about the backend part of the library.
+The rest of this page focuses on the backend part of the library.

 The design principles of Caliban are the following: